Vincent and the Doctor

 OK, the episode starts off promisingly as the Doctor sees an anomaly in one of Vincent van Gough's paintings that Amy and him are perusing in an exhibition, so they go back in time in investigate.
 So far, so good.
 Unfortunately, it's all down hill from there on.

-The anomaly turns out to be a monster that only van Gough can see (why only him?) - cue scenery moved by strings and people pointing chairs at thin air in a menacing fashion - which is eventually dealt with in an unsatisfactory way.
+The anomaly turns out to be a monster that only van Gough can see (why only him?) - cue scenery moved by strings and people pointing chairs at thin air in a menacing fashion - which is eventually killed accidentally by van Gough.

-To me this seems to be the cheap episode of the series, not just because of effects but also the extremely simplistic plot: find a monster, deal with the monster, turns out it had a troubled past, yawn.
+To me this seems to be the cheap episode of the series, not just because of effects but also the extremely simplistic plot: find a monster, kill the monster, turns out it had a troubled past, yawn.

 The whole of the last section is utterly pointless and serves no purpose whatsoever that I can see; the point made being pretty obvious, if not a little patronising.
 It was so sentimental and schmaltzy that I found myself cringing for the last 10 minutes and very nearly switched it off it was so bad.
 Typical Richard Curtis, then.
 I really hope he doesn't get to write any more episodes.